rakin406/CurrencyConverter/README.md

 Goals:

+- [x] Improve user interface
 - [ ] Support all currencies
-- [ ] Improve user interface

-**This application currently only supports Dollar to Taka(not the other way around).** This is just a hobby project.
+**This application currently only supports Dollar to Taka and vice versa.** This is just a hobby project.